LOOP-IT FES

 The system ensures minimized constant delays between data acquisition, analysis, event detection, and derived parameters for the output module (e.g., tES or FES current source, trigger of TMS).

-Functioning as a multi-channel stimulator for 2 or 4 transcranial and / or peripheral stimulations, our current sources exhibit low noise, high temporal precision, and galvanic isolation.
+Functioning as a multi-channel stimulator for 2 transcranial or 2 peripheral stimulations, our current sources exhibit low noise, high temporal precision, and galvanic isolation.
 This setup is specifically designed for temporal interference stimulation as well as pairing transcranial and neuromuscular stimulation, providing a comprehensive solution for advanced neuroscience research.

 Additionally, the LOOP-IT FES co-registrates the applied currents and voltages at the electrodes of the tES and NMES / FES channels, and it allows arbitrary current stimulation via REMOTE INPUT on all electrodes of the NMES / FES channels.